 The maximum size of each file 1 MiB The number of files per upload request 20

 HTTP Status Code Description

-200 OK The kernel has responded with the execution result.
-The response body contains a

-JSON object as described below.
+204 OK Success.

-400 Bad Request Returned when one of the uploaded file exceeds the size limit or there are too many
+400 Bad Request Returned when one of the uploaded file exceeds the size limit or there are too many files.

-files.

 2.14.2 Executing with Build Step